Sunday, November 5, 2017

 Sparky’s - #88, 5 out of 12

-To make Sparky’s, a small commercial kitchen was rented and converted into a root beer brewery.
-The original plan was to produce Sparky’s on draft only, in 5-gallon kegs, for use in restaurants, private parties, and other special events.
-Now, in bottles and distributed, I have this to review.
+To bring Sparky’s Root Beer to market, a small commercial kitchen was transformed into a root beer brewery.
+Initially, the plan was to produce Sparky’s exclusively on draft, in 5-gallon kegs, for distribution to restaurants, private parties, and other special events.

 Ingredients: